This is a tongue-in-cheek account of the events my dysfunctional family went through on the horsey section of our California road trip.

 Angela proposed a few options:

-- Angela driving on the right – no, we would die
+- Angela driving on the right – no, I would die

 - Cycling across the Golden Gate Bridge – maybe, cycling is better than having to walk it